TimDTTP/LearningCPP/leetcode/firstOccurence/README.md

 matches needle[0]
 - Reset needle pointer
 - If haystack does not already have one, start for furthest point and find next

+## Online solutions
+- Offered little to no improvements